Sullivan County Cadet Squadron Civil Air Patrol

 Civil Air Patrol (CAP) is an auxiliary of the United States Air Force.
 All members are volunteers who want to better our community, state, and nation.
 At the Sullivan County Cadet Flight, cadets are involved in drill and classes to prepare them for volunteer work (parades, patrols, and more) and for missions (search and rescue, mission scanner, and more), doing their best in the safest way possible.
 CAP offers activities that members probably won't experience anywhere else.
 Kids can join as a cadet from 12 to 17 years of age and those who are 18 and older can join as a senior member.

 Our meetings are held at the Sullivan County Airport, Thursday evenings from 6:15-8:30.
-Make the first right off the circle and we meet in building 75 on the left.
-Park to the left of the building, walk through the gate and enter through the double glass doors.
+There is construction at the airport.
+Stay to the right.
+We meet in building 75 on the left, directly across from the 911 building.
+Walk up the outside stairs.
 We are on the second floor.

 Contact Information: